 What I mean by ‘not for defined periods of time‘ is a) beyond the close of their candle, and b) they are not going to define how long the market will reject that move or value from that moment forward.

 What does give you this information?
 Price action context.

-The goal of price action context is to give you a ‘probablistic framework‘ for what the market is more likely to do.
-Wicks will not give you this information, nor give you a probablistic framework for how to trade this.
+The goal of price action context is to give you a ‘probabilistic framework‘ for what the market is more likely to do.
+Wicks will not give you this information, nor give you a probabilistic framework for how to trade this.